tmobile/magentaA11y/_checklist-native/sheet.md

 - "button" in announcements below comes from the accessibility services most of the time when a native component is used, not from the label.
 Options for announcements below depend on framework and versions.
 Announcement order can vary.
 - "Double tap to dismiss pop-up window, button"  (Invisible dismiss button- later versions)
 - "Close, button" (If Close X is available)
+- "Card controller, minimized, button, adjust the size of the card overlaying screen"  (When focus is on the card controller in minimized to go to half screen)
+- "Card controller, half screen, button, adjust the size of the card overlaying screen"  (When focus is on the card controller in half screen to go to full screen)
-- "Sheet grabber, button, double tap to expand the sheet"  (When focus is on the grabber)
+- "Card controller, full screen, button, adjust the size of the card overlaying screen"  (When focus is on the card controller in full screen to minimize)

 ## Android

 ### Developer notes